Mass Modeling and Kinematics of Galaxy Clusters in Modified Gravity: Kinematics mass reconstruction: simulations and testing

 where $r$ is the 3-Dimensional radial distance from the cluster centre, $\nu(r)$ corresponds to the number density profile mentioned above, $\Phi$ is the total gravitational potential and $\eta \equiv 1-(\sigma_{\theta}^2+\sigma^2_{\varphi})/2\sigma^2_r$ is called velocity anisotropy, where $\sigma_{\theta}^2$ and $\sigma^2_{\varphi}$ are the velocity dispersion components along the tangential and azimuthal directions, respectively.
 In spherical symmetry we have $\sigma_{\theta}^2=\sigma^2_{\varphi}$ and the expression of the anisotropy profile simplifies to $\eta = 1 -\sigma_{\theta}^2/\sigma_{r}^2$.
 In our simulation $\eta(r)$ is modeled by a Tiret profile \cite{Tiret01}:

-where $r_{\beta}$ is a scale radius equivalent to the scale radius $r_{-2}$ of the assumed mass model, and the value of the anisotropy at infinity, $\eta_\infty$, is set to $0.5$. \cref{eq:anisT} is found to provide an adequate fit for the velocity anisotropy of cluster-size halos in cosmological simulations (\textit{e.g.} \cite{Mamon_2005}).
+where $r_{\beta}$ is a scale radius equivalent to $r_{-2}$ of the assumed mass model, and the value of the anisotropy at infinity, $\eta_\infty$, is set to $0.5$. \cref{eq:anisT} is found to provide an adequate fit for the velocity anisotropy of cluster-size halos in cosmological simulations (\textit{e.g.} \cite{Mamon_2005}).

 Each cluster is populated up to 7 times the virial radius $r_{200}$, considering 300 particles within $r_{200}$; this corresponds to a realistic number of spectroscopic redshift that current and upcoming surveys \cite{Euclid:2019bue} can provide for a few dozens of clusters.
-Three different parametrizations of the gravitational potential are adopted: one in Newtonian gravity, namely a standard NFW (NFW-GR hereafter), and two in Chameleon gravity, namely an NFW profile and a Burkert model, assuming for both cases $\phi_\infty/\Mp= 10^{-4}\,c^2$ and $\beta=1.0$\footnote{{These values for the physical parameters correspond to $\phi_2 \equiv 1-\exp(-\phi_{\infty}/\Mp [10^{-4} c^2]^{-1}) \simeq 0.63$ and $\mathcal{Q}_2 \equiv \beta/(1+\beta) = 0.5$, for which the results are presented in \cref{tab:resMG} and \cref{fig:case2}.}}, corresponding to very strong departures from GR.
-This is to analyze the effect of the screening mechanism in halos of the same size but with different shapes living in a modified gravity scenario.
+Three different parametrizations of the gravitational potential are adopted: two in Newtonian gravity, namely a standard NFW and a Burkert model, and two in Chameleon gravity, namely an NFW profile and a Burkert model, assuming for both cases $\phi_\infty/\Mp= 10^{-4}\,c^2$ and $\beta=1.0$\footnote{These values for the physical parameters correspond to $\phi_2 \equiv 1-\exp(-\phi_{\infty}/\Mp [10^{-4} c^2]^{-1}) \simeq 0.63$ and $\mathcal{Q}_2 \equiv \beta/(1+\beta) = 0.5$, for which the results are presented in Fig.~\ref{tab:resMG} and Fig.~\ref{fig:case2}.}, corresponding to very strong departures from GR.
+This is to analyze the effect of the screening mechanism in halos of the same size but with different shapes living in a $\Lambda$CDM e in a modified gravity scenarios, respectively.
 For all cases, we consider $r_{200}= 1.6\,\text{Mpc}$, $r_{-2} = 0.5 \,\text{Mpc}$.
 The latter is defined as the radius at which the logarithmic derivative of the density profile is equal to $-2$,